Forgiveness: Letting go of grudges and bitterness

 - Ferrell B, et al. Nurses' responses to requests for forgiveness at the end of life.
 Journal of Pain and Symptom Management.
 2014;47:631.

 - AskMayoExpert.
-What is resilience training?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.
+Forgiveness.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2016.